Download our e-learning Hype Curve to see how well our predictions are doing this year!

 Virtual reality and augmented reality have been on our radar for a while now, being placed in the Peak of Inflated Expectations with our 2021 hype curve.
 At that point, the criticism was that AR and VR, for educational purposes, were too flashy and generally not cost-effective enough to be practical.

 We can see this play out in more recent discussions around VR and AR, which tend to focus on one question — these terms have been around for a while, so why haven’t they truly taken off?
-The simple answer is that implementing VR into an educational situation is challenging and still requires a significant tech investment that few see as worthwhile.
-We’ll see if VR lives up to the hype in 2022 and beyond, but our prediction is that it will continue spiraling down.
+The simple answer is that implementing VR for educational use cases is challenging and still requires a significant tech investment that few see as worthwhile.
+Only certain learning objectives warrant that investment: say, high-value physical and spatial ones, like 3D simulation of high-stakes tasks like surgery or military operations, or (hypothetically) objectives that train learners to do other (work-related) tasks in virtual learning.

-“VR Education” has a volume of 850 searches per month.
+“VR Learning” has a volume of 850 searches per month.

 Experience API (xAPI)